tanishq9609-alt/Hypenex-AI-operating-system/00_Core_System.md

 ## Purpose

-This document defines the operating principles that govern the entire Hypnex AI Operating System.
+This document defines the operating principles that govern the entire Hypenex AI Operating System.

 Every subsequent module inherits these rules.
 If any module conflicts with this document, this document takes precedence.